Kodály notation

 Display type

-You can either choose to display notes as letters (do re mi fa so la ti), or as hand signs.
+You can choose to display notes as letters (do re mi fa so la ti), or as hand signs.

 Do type

-On this example, the source singing pitch is “C”, and the recommended singing pitch is “G”: Transposed Kodály
+In this specific example, the source singing pitch is "C" and the recommended singing pitch is "G":

 Transposed Kodály